KyTiXo/BSC-Node-Block-Monitor/README.md

 # BSC Node Block Monitor
 Bash script that compares local geth block number to BSCscan.com's API.
-If out of sync, it will monitor the log file and display the "Age" from live block from the log.
+If the local node is not a full node yet, it will monitor the log file and display the "Age" from live block from the log every few seconds.
 This script is useful when trying to monitor or sync a BSC node.
-If you are in sync with the latest block, then your node will be AHEAD of the api which lags behind a couple blocks.
+See screenshots below.

 ## You will need to get a free API key from BSCScan.com
 - https://bscscan.com/myapikey